 As part of this unique Nepalese experience, you will work with local communities on teaching projects.
 You will visit really interesting places, such as the Boudhanath Buddhist temple and the vast Royal Chitwan National Park.
-Enjoy a rafting adventure down the Trisuli River, a village hike in rural Kathmandu, a rewarding 5 day trek up Poon Hill from which you will see some of the most breathtaking mountain ranges in the world, body and mind sessions with Yoga and Meditation, Not to mention visits to the local markets and some great cultural introduction sessions.
+Enjoy a rafting adventure down the Trisuli River, a village hike in rural Kathmandu, a rewarding 5 day trek up Poon Hill from which you will see some of the most breathtaking mountain ranges in the world, body and mind sessions with Yoga and Meditation, not to mention visits to the local markets and some great cultural introduction sessions.

 The aim of this program is to bring you closer to the authentic Nepal.
 Through different projects and activities, you will get to truly immerse yourself in the culture, customs and lifestyle.

 Arrive in Kathmandu and relax at our centre.
-During this week, you will learn about Nepalese culture through a series of introductory culture classes which are designed to help you develop your Nepalese language skills and deepen your understanding of the Nepalese way of life complete with details on rituals and customs.
+During this week, you will learn about Nepalese culture through a series of introductory culture classes which are designed to help you develop your Nepalese language skills and deepen your understanding of the Nepalese way of life, complete with details on rituals and customs.
 You will learn about Nepal's history and the religious inﬂuences which have shaped it.
 Moreover, we will pay a visit the local shops and markets that will get you learning as you go with the local culture and how to become a part of it.
 As part of your city tour and orientation, you will also visit some amazing sites such as the temple of Boudhanath: one of the most sacred Buddhist sites in Kathmandu whose ancient spherical stupa dominates the skyline and is one of the largest in the world.
-You also be introduced to yoga and meditation during this week.
+You will also be introduced to yoga and meditation during this week.

 Free time for you to relax.

-Royal Chitwan National Park and Pokhara: Take part in an exhilarating village hike where you can see rural day to day life (at its own relaxed pace) and the many rice paddy ﬁelds and mountains.
+Royal Chitwan National Park and Pokhara: Take part in an exhilarating village hike where you can see rural day to day life, at its own relaxed pace and the many rice paddy ﬁelds and mountains.
 Then, enjoy some adventurous whitewater rafting on the scenic Trisuli River, a place where you will spend one night and two invigorating days.